island-is/island.is/handbook/repository/schemas.md

 ### Client (schemas/codegen)

-Last kind is the client-side consuming an `api.graphql` file.
+The last kind is the client-side consuming an `api.graphql` file.

 Create an `codegen.yml` file in your project